Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 39:
 - By JigglypuffGD.
-- Collab with ml5 fixme.
+- Collab with ML500.

+YOUR TAKING TOO LONG.

 cube 40:
 - By KevgenGD.